Cinnamic aldehyde

 This section has been translated automatically.

-Cinnamaldehyde, 3-phenyl-2-propenal is an organic, yellowish, intensely cinnamon-scented, oily liquid belonging to the phenylpropanoid group of substances, which is sparingly soluble in water and miscible with ethanol and ether.
-Cinnamaldehyde is, together with eugenol, one of the medicinally active ingredients and also the main aroma substance of Cinnamomi cassiae cortex and Cinnamomi ceylanici cortex of the Chinese and Ceylon cinnamon bark.
+Cinnamaldehyde, 3-phenyl-2-propenal is an organic, yellowish, oily liquid belonging to the phenylpropanoids group of substances with an intense cinnamon odor that is slightly soluble in water and miscible with ethanol and ether.
+Alongside eugenol, cinnamaldehyde is one of the active ingredients determining the medicinal effect and is also the main flavoring agent of Cinnamomi cassiae cortex and Cinnamomi ceylanici cortex of the Chinese and Ceylon cinnamon bark.
 The substance is obtained from the bark of the Ceylonese and Chinese cinnamon tree - Cinnamomum verum and cinnamomum aromaticum (cassia) - by steam distillation.
-Cinnamaldehyde can oxidize to benzoic acid by oxidizing agents (e.g. potassium permanganate or ozone).
+Cinnamaldehyde can be oxidized to benzoic acid by oxidizing agents (e.g. potassium permanganate or ozone).

 Undesirable effects